 Myspace Settles Privacy Charges with FTCSocial Network Misrepresented Promise to Protect Data

-The social network Myspace has settled with the Federal Trade Commission over misrepresenting its privacy policies by sharing personally identifiable information with advertisers without first getting permission from users.According an FTC statement issued May 8, Myspace furnished advertisers users' Friend ID numbers to let advertisers retrieve the personally identifiable information of other users, including the users' full names.
+The social network Myspace has settled with the Federal Trade Commission over misrepresenting its privacy policies by sharing personally identifiable information with advertisers without first getting permission from users.statement issued May 8, Myspace furnished advertisers users' Friend ID numbers to let advertisers retrieve the personally identifiable information of other users, including the users' full names.
 Advertisers could combine that personal data with additional information to ascertain users' web-browsing activity.

 The settlement bars Myspace from future privacy misrepresentations, requires the social media site to implement a comprehensive policy program and calls for regular, independent privacy assessments for the next 20 years.